“Deep in earth my love is lying. And I must weep alone.” -Edgar Allan Poe

 A Deathly Love Triangle

-The Castillo de San Marco in St. Augustine, Florida is the oldest masonry fort in the United States.
+The Castillo de San Marcos in St. Augustine, Florida is the oldest masonry fort in the United States.
 The site itself is dripping with paranormal activity, but today we focus on an affair that led to murder.

 In 1784, Colonel Garcia Marti brought his young wife, Dolores to the fort.
 He wasn’t the most devoted husband and often ignored his wife, thus she found other ways to spend her time.
 She began an affair with her husband’s assistant, Captain Manuel Abela.
 Dolores wore a very unique perfume, which Garcia smelled on Manuel one day.
 Shortly after, Dolores and Manuel went missing.
 Garcia told everyone that Dolores had returned to Spain and that Manuel had a special assignment in Cuba.
 About 50 years or so later, a hidden room was found in a dungeon behind a brick wall.
-The remains of a woman and man were found (some version says chained to the wall, some say in a pile of ashes).
+The remains of a woman and man were found (some versions say chained to the wall, some say in a pile of ashes).
 Sightings of a woman with a white dress have been reported on the site.
 Could it be Delores?

 A Forbidden Love